ACCC Chair & Commissioners

 Cristina holds a first class honours degree in Law and a degree in Economics.

-She is a full-time commissioner, and a former senior executive lawyer and Director with the Australian Government Solicitor.
+Ms Court is a full-time commissioner, and a former senior executive lawyer and Director with the Australian Government Solicitor.
 She brings to her role extensive experience in Commonwealth legal work, including restrictive trade practices, consumer protection and law enforcement litigation.

 Ms Court holds a Bachelor of Arts (Jurisprudence) and a Bachelor of Law (Honours) from the University of Adelaide as well as a Graduate Diploma in Legal Practice from the ANU.

 Jill Walker was appointed as a Commissioner of the ACCC in August 2009 for a five year term.
+In August 2014 she was appointed for a further two years until August 2016.

 Dr Walker has extensive experience in the fields of trade practices and antitrust economics.
 Prior to joining the ACCC, Dr Walker was a member of the Australian Competition Tribunal and worked as an economic consultant for LECG Ltd. Dr Walker has also worked for the Network Economics Consulting Group (NECG) and CRA International.
 Dr Walker has also been a member of the South Australian Government's panel of expert assessors assisting the District Court in hearing appeals under the Essential Services Commission Act 2002 and the Gas Pipelines Access (South Australia) Act 1997.